Al Security Risks

 Prompt Injection (Direct)

-Direct prompt injections are adversarial attacks that attempts to alter or control the output of an LLM by providing instructions via prompt that override existing instructions.
+Direct prompt injections are adversarial attacks that attempt to alter or control the output of an LLM by providing instructions via prompt that override existing instructions.
 These outputs can include harmful content, misinformation, or extracted sensitive information such as PII or model instructions.

 MITRE ATLAS